 Additionally, the Bureau of Labor Statistics estimates that the demand for healthcare workers, and specifically registered nurses, will increase by 7% by 2029.

-Hiring a nurse that has completed one of these nursing programs makes a lot of sense to employers in clinical practice since these nurses have also shown to improve evidence based patient outcomes.
+Hiring a nurse that has completed one of these nursing programs makes a lot of sense to employers in clinical practice since these nurses have also been shown to improve evidence-based patient outcomes.

 Continuing Education and Specialization